Sleep Services Directory

 These dentists are members of ASA and have an interest in the fitting of Oral Appliances for the treatment of sleep disordered breathing and snoring.
 It is recommended that individuals have seen a sleep specialist to ensure this is the most appropriate treatment, prior to having an oral appliance fitted.
-Referral to a sleep specialist can be organised by a dentist but ordering a sleep study needs to be done via your general medical practitioner.
+Review by a sleep specialist can be organised by a dentist, but in order for the patient to be eligible for Medicare rebates for either a consultation or a sleep study, a valid referral is required from a medical practitioner.

 Insomnia Treatment Services

 These ASA members specialise in the treatment of insomnia promoting cognitive behavioural therapy (CBT) as the first treatment approach.
 A referral from a GP may be required to access these services.

 These clinics specialise in the treatment of children with sleep disorders.
 A referral from a GP or other specialist is required before an appointment can be made.